-Three generations, four decades, five ranches — our family is deeply rooted in the Sonoma County wine industry.
-Dedicated farmers for forty years, brothers Mark and Vic Trione own and cultivate close to 600 vineyard acres in three prime Sonoma County appellations: Russian River Valley, Alexander Valley and Sonoma Coast.
+Three generations, decades of farming, five ranches — our family is deeply rooted in the Sonoma County wine industry.
+Dedicated farmers for fifty years, brothers Mark and Vic Trione own and cultivate close to 600 vineyard acres in three prime Sonoma County appellations: Russian River Valley, Alexander Valley and Sonoma Coast.

 The Trione family has a rich history of grape growing and winemaking in Sonoma County which is best told from the beginning with the family’s patriarch, Henry Trione.